Pseudovector and pseudoscalar spin-dependent interactions in atoms: Properties of pseudovector and pseudoscalar potentials

-The $\mathcal{V}_3$ term in Eq.~(\ref{pseudovector-pseudovector_potential}) arises from a longitudinal polarisation mode for a massive spin-1 boson and nonconservation of the axial-vector current \cite{Fadeev2019,Malta}.
-This term seems to have a singularity in the limit of the boson mass $M \to 0$.
-However, in renormalizable theory there should be no divergence.
-Consider this scenario based on the standard-model Lagrangian.
+The $\mathcal{V}_3$ term in Eq.\,\eqref{pseudovector-pseudovector_potential} arises from a longitudinal polarization mode for a massive spin-1 boson (which gives the term $q_{\nu}q_{\mu}/M^2$ in the massive vector boson propagator, $q_{\nu}$ being the four-momentum transferred between the fermions) and nonconservation of the axial-vector current ($q_{\nu} J^a_{\nu} \neq 0$) \cite{Fadeev2019,Malta,Parikh2021}.
+This term appears to have a singularity in the limit of the boson mass $M \to 0$.
+However, there should be no divergence in a renormalizable theory.
+Let us reflect on the following scenario based on the standard-model Lagrangian.
 We will see that as $M \to 0$, the combination of parameters $g_1^A g_2^A / M^2$ remains finite.
-Consider $Z$-boson exchange between two fermions, where the $Z$ boson would have purely pseudovector interactions and not mix with the photon [$\sin(\theta_W) = 0$, where $\theta_W$ is the weak mixing angle].
-Then, the $Z$ boson mass is given by $M = gv/2$, where $v$ is the Higgs vacuum expectation value and $g$ is the (universal) electroweak interaction constant \cite{Gordon17}.
-For finite fermion masses $m_f = fv/\sqrt{2}$ ($f$ is a species-dependent interaction constant), the ratio $g^2/M^2 = 4/v^2$ remains finite as $M \to 0$, since the right-hand-side is a constant.
-Thus, it is appropriate to place constraints on $g_1^A g_2^A / M^2$ of the $\mathcal{V}_3$ term in Eq.~(\ref{pseudovector-pseudovector_potential}).
-The association with renormalizability (with the Higgs mechanisms of mass generation) makes this case worthy of experimental study.

-In the special case of a massless vector boson, $M = 0$, only the $\mathcal{V}_2$ term remains in Eq.~(\ref{pseudovector-pseudovector_potential}) because a massless vector boson does not have a longitudinal polarisation mode, and so the $\mathcal{V}_3$ term does not appear in this case.
+Consider $Z$-boson exchange between two fermions, where, in this case, the $Z$ boson has purely pseudovector interactions and does not mix with the photon [$\sin(\theta_W) = 0$, where $\theta_W$ is the weak mixing angle].
+Then, the $Z$-boson mass is given by $M = gv/2$, where $v$ is the Higgs vacuum expectation value and $g$ is the (universal) electroweak interaction constant \cite{Gordon17}.
+The ratio $g^2/M^2 = 4/v^2$ remains finite as $M \to 0$, since the right-hand side is a constant.
+For $v$ to be nonzero the fermion mass $m_f = fv/\sqrt{2}$ ($f$ is a species-dependent interaction constant) should be nonzero.
+Thus, it is appropriate to place constraints on $g_1^A g_2^A / M^2$ of the $\mathcal{V}_3$ term in Eq.\,\eqref{pseudovector-pseudovector_potential}.
+The association with renormalizability (with the Higgs mechanisms of mass generation) makes this case worthy of experimental study. \\ In the special case of a massless vector boson, $M = 0$, only the $\mathcal{V}_2$ term remains in Eq.\,\eqref{pseudovector-pseudovector_potential} because a massless vector boson does not have a longitudinal polarization mode, and so the $\mathcal{V}_3$ term does not appear in this case. \\ \\